This is an intense event because the pogo stick is simply not an efficient mode of transport, although it’s lots of fun.

 I first set the record of 3 hours and 20 minutes in a neighborhood YMCA pool, but while on vacation in South America, I got inspired to surpass the record in the Amazon River.
 A couple of friends and I flew into the jungle in Peru, took a speedboat down the Amazon and then a dugout canoe along one of its tributaries.
 I asked the guide if the location he chose had any piranhas, but he just laughed and pointed to the black water 50 feet away.
 That was not the reply I was hoping to get.
 To play it safe, I had a sturdy rope tied around my waist that my buddies on shore held on to, but I later found out that if the man-eating fish did attack, by the time I got reeled in, all they would get would be the pogo stick!
 Anyway, I didn’t realize the bottom of the Amazon is composed of a thick clay, so I got stuck several times before discovering a spot on some submerged tree roots.
 At one point, a water snake wrapped itself around my leg, but having never encountered a jumping animal like me before, I presume it got frightened, because it quickly let go.

-Guinness eventually retired the category 2 years later before any ambulances were required.
+Guinness eventually retired the category two years later.